manifestinteractive/mimic-my-voice/docs/cmd-studio.md

 ### Recording Tips

 Creating a TTS Voice requires an achievable but significant effort.
-There are over 30,000 total phrases, and the more you record, the better TTS Voice we can make.
+There are over 30,000 total phrases, and the more you record, the better TTS Voice you can make.
 You will need to record a minimum of 15,000 - 20,000 phrases to create a decent TTS Voice.

 To get the best recordings, you need to be clean and consistent.